-The following menu and fertility diet tips are brought to you by Liz Schau, a graduate of the Institute for Integrative Nutrition for Certified Holistic Health Counseling, as well as a member of the American Association of Drugless Practitioners, from LizSchau.com
+Balancing your hormones can be tricky, but it’s not impossible.
+Especially when you change your diet and get all of the nutrients you need!
+The following sample fertility diet menu and tips are brought to you by Liz Schau, a graduate of the Institute for Integrative Nutrition for Certified Holistic Health Counseling, as well as a member of the American Association of Drugless Practitioners.
+Visit her at LizSchau.com

 L: Wild-caught tuna salad (celery, mayo, probiotic pickle juice, raisins) over mixed greens with probiotic pickles and apple slices.

 D: Middle eastern kebabs (with the meat of your choice) served with Tomato, Onion, and Cucumber Salad, Quinoa Falafel and tahini dipping sauce made with probiotic dairy (for those who are dairy-free, make Cashew Sour Cream)

 B: Tex-Mex breakfast taco: sprouted corn tortilla fried in coconut oil, topped with fried egg, salsa, and guacamole.
 Served with water kefir.

 L: Antipasto platter: water-packed olives, roasted red peppers, organic pepperoni (or other cured meat), smoked wild-caught fish, macadamia nuts, raw sheep’s milk or goats milk cheese (for those who are not sensitive).

 D: Crispy-skin roast chicken with Bragg’s Seakelp Delight Seasoning and basted with coconut oil served with roasted sweet potatoes, carrots, and parsnips basted in coconut oil.
 Serve with sauerkraut on the side.

 B: Bacon slices and Old-Fashioned Refried Beans (can use bacon grease in place of ghee), caramelized onions and peppers.
 Served with water kefir.